scoder/lupa/README.txt

 * Python coroutine wrapper for Lua coroutines

+* iteration support for Python objects in Lua and Lua objects in Python

 * proper encoding and decoding of strings (configurable per runtime, UTF-8 by default)